The most romantic places in the UK

 Bracklinn Falls – Loch Lomond

-No romantic destinations list would be complete without Loch Lomond getting a mention and our study shows Bracklinn Falls as the ideal spot.
+No list would be complete without Loch Lomond and our study shows Bracklinn Falls as the ideal spot.
 It has a 4.5 rating from 729 reviews and is second only to its Scottish neighbour Rothiemurchus for the number of peak stargazing minutes (88) on our list.
 If you like the sound of bright stars and the tranquillity of the gushing waterfalls, the peak times to visit on 14th February are 05:40 – 06:25 and 18:42 – 19:25.
 There are just 11 campsites in the area, meaning Bracklinn Falls offers one of the most remote getaways for couples this Valentine’s Day.

 Cader Idris – Snowdonia

 Standing just shy of 1000m, you’ll need to pack hiking boots for a trip to Calder Idris.
 The stunning scenery, crystal clear lake and views of the stars from the top (peak times 05:39 – 06:19 and 18:42 – 19:22) make it well worth the trip.
 You’ll also be able to catch the sunset at 17:26 and with 123 campsites nearby, there’s no excuse for you to miss out on this year’s Valentine’s trip.

 Rhinefield Ornamental Drive – New Forest